Immunity Supporting Foods: A Shopper’s Guide to Immunity Nutrition

 Immunity Nutrients Shopping List

-Immune boosting micronutrients can be acquired through healthy eating.
+Immune supporting micronutrients can be acquired through healthy eating.
 If you have trouble locating the foods below, or avoid them for any reason, you may need some help supporting immunity.
 Nutritional supplements can also provide these necessary micronutrients for immune support.
 Supplementation can help your body stay topped off with the immunity nutrients of which you need more.

 But start with this shopping list, which provides ample dietary sources of immunity nutrition.
 You should be able to find foods rich in beta-glucans, vitamin C, B vitamins, and zinc at the grocery store, farmer’s market, or in your own garden.